huntergps/handbook-docs/Fuse/03 - UI Components.md

 > ### Databinding switch

 TODO: OBSERVE!
 This example crashes with invalid program when clicking on the `Switch`; using the buttons works as expected.
+This is true for local fuse preview and DotNetExe, works as expected on device

 You can also databind the switch: